Watch Straps & Bracelets — Every Type Explained

 How much should I spend on a watch strap?

-For most strap types, $5–$20 from a well-reviewed AliExpress seller gets you the same functional material as a $60–$150 boutique strap.
+For most strap types, $5–$20 from a well-reviewed sellers on other sites gets you the same functional material as a $60–$150 boutique strap.
 The honest premium for brand-name straps is in packaging, branding, and distribution — not in materially better nylon, leather, or rubber.
 The exception is shell cordovan, where the raw material cost is genuinely high and there's no cheap equivalent.
 For everything else, buy affordable and buy variety.

 What's the best watch strap for everyday wear?